 But working for the Motley Fool Hidden Gems service, it behooves me not to just find fault elsewhere, but to offer alternative solutions.
 So I thought about what it is that we, on the Hidden Gems team, would consider the ultimate buy signal, even if we would never put it in those terms.
 (We eschew the word "oscillator" as well.)

 There are a number of us working to find, cover, and review the stocks that are ultimately recommended, so you wouldn't get us all on the same page about the exact weighting and order of what comprises a perfect buy opportunity.
 But there would be communal agreement about a list like this:

 - Wide and growing market opportunities.

 - Sustainable competitive advantage (economic moat).

 - Cash flows as good as or better than net income.

 - Attractive valuation.

 Identifying companies that fit some combination of those factors has been working out for us and our subscribers.
-The returns are 48% versus 21% for the market.
 We'll never seek to charge $1,695 for two months of our service, as Williams apparently does (actually, you can try our service totally free with a risk-free 30-day trial), but maybe that's because we haven't yet found the "ultimate buy signal."